Weighing the Risks and Benefits of Myeloma Treatment Options | MyMyelomaTeam

 Surgery may be recommended in some myeloma cases when plasmacytomas form and cause extreme bone pain or press on spinal nerves.
 Surgery doesn’t slow the progression of myeloma — it just removes the plasmacytoma — but may rapidly improve quality of life if pain is reduced and function is restored.

-Surgery brings the risks of excessive bleeding (hemorrhage), infection, pain, and reactions to the anesthesia.
+Surgery brings the risk of infection, excessive bleeding (hemorrhage), pain, and reactions to the anesthesia.
 People with myeloma may have increased surgery risks, including in-hospital pneumonia, surgical site infection, and kidney failure.

 Chimeric Antigen Receptor T-Cell Therapy